 Finally, there’s the lap desk.
 Although it’s healthier for remote workers to get up and move around as much as possible, this mobile choice gives you the ability to work from your bed or couch, especially if you’re having just “one of those days.”

-A standing desk is great, but odds are you’re not going to want to stand for hours at a time.
-When sitting, a comfortable office chair that allows you to be in an ergonomic position can go a long way toward getting more work done and helping your back at the same time.
+No matter where you're working, sitting all day can be a literal pain in the butt and a true danger to your health.
+A comfortable desk chair that allows you to be in an ergonomic position can go a long way toward getting more work done and improving your mental and physical health at the same time.

 Comfort and affordability mean different things to different people, so shop around to find what works for you.
-Charity thrift shops and salvage stores in your area are a great place to start; plus, you’ll be supporting local business.
-Buying a used Aeron chair, easier to find as more companies close down their offices, could be an option.
-Maybe your employer will even give you one for free!
+Charity thrift shops and salvage stores in your area are a great place to start.
+Buying a used Aeron chair could be an option if you live in an area with a used office equipment warehouse.
 Otherwise, to get more bang for your buck, design your own chair from a store like IKEA (keep in mind, though, that the options—not to mention the instructions—may be a bit overwhelming).
 And, don't forget the value of a Costco membership.
 The big box retail warehouse has ergonomic office chairs for every budget.

-Invest in an external monitor to help you work more efficiently.
+Investing in an external monitor can help you work more efficiently.
 Our managing editor loves this 32-inch full HD display screen from LG, while a more affordable option might be a screen from HP.
 You could even turn your TV into a second screen via an HDMI cable or by extending your screen with AirPlay for Apple devices.